 - Representation of a mortgage REIT in the origination of loans, including construction loans, mezzanine loans and preferred equity and the sale of whole loans, junior participation interests and B-Notes, as well as the restructuring of troubled loans throughout the U.S.

-- Representation of a public REIT in joint ventures and other transactions to redevelop existing shopping malls across the U.S.
+- Representation of a public REIT in joint ventures and other transactions to redevelop and repurpose existing shopping malls across the U.S.